-Pocaterra Ridge is an 11km (7 mile) relocation hike in Kananaskis Country.
+Pocaterra Ridge is an 11km (7 miles) relocation hike in Kananaskis Country.
 In theory, for keen hikers like me, the short distance and the mere 500m elevation gain to the first peak should have been, literally and figuratively, a walk in the Alberta park.

-In the colloquially known June monsoon, when the eastern slopes of the Canadian Rockies get the most amount of rain, my partner and I were over the moon when we saw a 24 hour weather window that predicted nothing but clear skies.
+In the colloquially known June monsoon, when the eastern slopes of the Canadian Rockies get the most amount of rain, my partner and I were over the moon when we saw a 24-hour weather window that predicted nothing but clear skies.

 With such a simple hike and what we thought is going to be ideal weather conditions how did our hike turn out to be so mentally and physically testing?
 Because the mountains can be treacherous and throw tantrums at you, whenever, and wherever, they please.

 Set on camping at the first peak, we started the hike along the Pocaterra Ridge in the late afternoon.